-The Iowa Board of Regents is a group of nine citizens appointed by the Governor and confirmed by the Iowa Senate to govern five public education institutions throughout Iowa, including the University of Iowa.
+The Iowa Board of Regents is a group of nine citizens appointed by the Governor and confirmed by the Iowa Senate to govern three public universities throughout Iowa, including the University of Iowa.
 The broad responsibilities of the Board of Regents include:

-• Creating strategic plans for the Board and approving mission statements and strategic plans for the institutions, as well as monitoring progress toward strategic goals.
+• Create strategic plans for the Board, approve mission statements and strategic plans for the institutions, and monitor progress toward strategic goals.

-• Creating and monitoring implementation of broad policies.
+• Creating and monitoring the implementation of broad policies.

 • Reviewing and approving academic programs.